nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 python3 setup.py build
 ```

-The newly generate files will end up in the `mo/` folder.
+The newly generated files will end up in the `mo/` folder.

 If Nicotine+ doesn't find the `.mo` files in your project folder, it will fall back to searching in your system locale path which is OS specific.
 A GNU/Linux distribution package will put them in the system locale path.